Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - Austin Stevens is an Australian naturalist, wildlife photographer, herpetologist, documentarian, and author.

-- He did this as an attempt to attract the public’s attention towards the dangerous situation of African gorillas and to generate funds for them.
+- He did this as an attempt to attract the public’s attention to the dangerous situation of African gorillas and to generate funds for them.

 - By doing this, he set a record in the Guinness World Records, which has not been broken and never been duplicated.